 Ms Norah Gallagher, BCL, Dip European Law, LLM (Dublin) MA (Padua)

-Norah Gallagher is the Academic Director of the Energy Law Institute at the Centre for Commercial Law Studies.
+Norah Gallagher is the Academic Director of the Energy Law Institute and ‘Jean Monnet Chair in Natural Resources Law and Policy’ (2018-2019) at the Centre for Commercial Law Studies.
 Norah is a public international lawyer who has specialised in international dispute resolution, in particular investment disputes.
 Norah was Director of the Investment Treaty Forum at the British Institute of International and Comparative Law from December 2007 before moving to Singapore in 2010.
 Before joining the British Institute, she worked in the International Arbitration Group of Herbert Smith LLP where she advised on a wide range of issues relating to international arbitration (under all of the main institutional rules; ICC, LCIA, AAA ICDR, Stockholm and ICSID) from drafting valid arbitration agreements (including bifurcated, multi-tiered and multiparty arrangements) procedural issues, interim relief to enforcement of awards.
 Norah has worked as assistant to the tribunal in both international commercial and investment cases and now also acts as arbitrator (with particular focus on energy disputes).
 Previously, she was a Research Fellow of the Lauterpacht Research Centre for International Law, University of Cambridge for several years working exclusively on international dispute resolution, including off shore petroleum disputes, land and maritime boundary disputes, investment disputes under NAFTA, bilateral investment treaties the Energy Charter Treaty and conciliation under the Organisation of American States.
 Norah has taught the International Trade and Investment Dispute Settlement course at Queen Mary University of London for almost ten years, was Adjunct Research Associate Professor at the Centre for International Law, National University of Singapore (2010-2011) and is Adjunct Professor at Xi'an Jiaotong University, China.

 - Assistant to the tribunal in a number of investment and ICSID arbitrations, in particular concerning expropriation and acts tantamount to expropriation.